menu

 Auzou et al (1995) reported another case in a 78-year-old patient with a left temporo parietal astrocytoma.
 The patient complained of "echoing voice" in his right ear.
 Palinacousis was associated with sensitive partial seizures.
 Neuropsychological investigations revealed hemianacusia with normal performance for phonological discrimination and verbal repetition.
 They suggested that these preserved abilities allowed emergence of palinacousis.

 Palinacusis is a rare central auditory symptom.
-Most reported cases have been associated with temporal lobe lesions and seizures.
-It seems likely to us that this symptom is due to a loss of normal inhibition, or due to irritibility of audiotory cortex.
-Brain imaging and and EEG may be productive investigations.
+Most reported cases have been associated with temporal lobe lesions.
+It seems likely to us that this symptom is due to a loss of normal inhibition of auditory cortex, or due to irritibility of auditory cortex.
+Reduced hearing probably contributes by providing impetus to the brain to increase its sensitivity, as the pattern of reduced hearing and a brain abnormality is a common one.